-When I was a kid, and ballplayers were my heroes, I definitely was aware that they used chewing tobacco.
-You can see the tin in their back pocket, and you can see wads of varying size in their mouths.
-I think that to the extent that I really understood what it was, I thought it was pretty much gross, but definitely also thought it looked cool at the same time.
-To this day, (I’m 30) when I see a ball player with a huge plug, I have mixed thoughts: ‘whoa, that’s a huge plug, sweet,’ and, ‘man, that is gross and terrible for you, dude.’
+When I was a kid, and ballplayers were my heroes, I definitely was aware they used chewing tobacco.
+You could see the tin in their back pocket, and you could see wads of varying size in their mouths.
+I think to the extent that I really understood what it was, I thought it was pretty much gross, but definitely also thought it looked cool at the same time.
+To this day, (I’m 30) when I see a ball player with a huge plug, I have mixed thoughts: ‘Whoa, that’s a huge plug, sweet,’ and, ‘Man, that is gross and terrible for you, dude.’
 I am a fan of the traditional elements of baseball.
-I like the unwritten rules, strange superstitions, and classic stats.
+I like the unwritten rules, strange superstitions and classic stats.
 I hate replay review and manager challenges.
-Though chewing tobacco in baseball may fall under the banner of tradition, and though I may miss it- a very little bit- as an aesthetic component, I find myself leaning very heavily in the direction Caple advocates.
+Though chewing tobacco in baseball may fall under the banner of tradition, and though I may miss it- a very little bit- as an aesthetic component, I find myself leaning very heavily in the position Caple advocates.

-Tobacco was not available to me as a kid, nor did I seek it out.
-Playing ball in high school, there was no way anyone could have chewed on the field and gotten away with it- maybe some indiscernible amount, but that would’ve defeated the point.
-I remember reading about Brett Butler and his cancer diagnosis, and I remember figuring that chewing tobacco use was probably on its way out in the big leagues, and in general.
+Tobacco was not available to me as a kid, nor did I seek it.
+Playing ball in high school, there was no way anyone could have chewed on the field and gotten away with it.
+Maybe some indiscernible amount, but that would’ve defeated the point.
+I remember reading about Brett Butler and his cancer diagnosis and I remember figuring that chewing tobacco use was probably on its way out in the big leagues, and in general.

 I’d be surprised if any of those guys’ high school experience were much different from mine.
 My guess is most of them started chewing when they got to the college level.
 I wonder, had I stuck around baseball long enough, whether I would’ve started myself.

 There are a lot of great baseball fans and former players who frequent this site.
 I’m interested to hear some other experiences/stories and opinions regarding this topic.
 Some commenters on the ESPN.com article page itself suggest Caple is using Gwynn’s passing to push an agenda on a touchy subject with political undertones.
 Others quickly pointed out that Gwynn himself was active in anti-tobacco campaigning.
-I think maintaining a dialogue on an issue a person cared about in their life is a fine way to honor them in passing.
+I think maintaining a dialogue on an issue a person cared about in his life is a fine way to honor him, posthumously.